 The plugin only supports graph and time series charts.

-A Lightstep Observability API key with Viewer permissions created just for Grafana.
+A Cloud Observability API key with Viewer permissions created just for Grafana.

-Paste the key someplace safe, as you will not be able to access it again from Lightstep Observability.
+Paste the key someplace safe, as you will not be able to access it again from Cloud Observability.

 In the Navigation Bar, choose Configuration, select Data Sources, and click Add data source.

-Grafana confirms that it’s connected to Lightstep Observability.
+Grafana confirms that it’s connected to Cloud Observability.

-You can now create dashboards and charts in Grafana using metrics sent from Lightstep Observability.
+You can now create dashboards and charts in Grafana using data provided by your Cloud Observability project.

-With the Lightstep plugin installed, you can query your Lightstep Observability metrics directly from Grafana.
+With the plugin installed, you can query your Cloud Observability data directly from Grafana.